Carlos Duarte Costa: Bishop of Maura

 As long as he enjoyed the protection of Cardinal Dom Sebastiao Leme da Silveira Cintra, Duarte Costa's political activism proceeded without much trouble.
 However, soon after the cardinal's death, Duarte Costa was formally accused by the Brazilian government of being a communist sympathizer.
 He was arrested on June 6, 1944, and imprisoned in Belo Horizonte.
-The following month the Ecclesiastical Chamber forbade him from preaching or hearing confessions, as punishment for his undisciplined outspokenness.
-He remained imprisoned until September 6, 1944, when he was released in response to pressure from the embassies of Mexico and the United States on his behalf.

 Excommunication

 After his release from prison Carlos Duarte Costa soon found himself in trouble again.
 In May 1945, Duarte Costa gave newspaper interviews accusing Brazil's papal nuncio of Nazi-Fascist spying, and accused Rome of having aided and abetted Adolf Hitler.
 In addition, he announced plans to set up his own Brazilian Catholic Apostolic Church, in which priests would be permitted to marry (and hold regular jobs in the lay world), personal confessions and the praying of rosaries would be abolished and bishops would be elected by popular vote.

 In response to Duarte Costa's continued insubordination, the Vatican finally laid against him the penalty of excommunication on July 2, 1945.
 Upon being informed of his excommunication, Duarte Costa responded by saying, "I consider today one of the happiest days of my life."
 He immediately titled himself "Archbishop of Rio de Janeiro" and told the press that he hoped soon to ordain ten married lawyers and professional men as priests in his new church.